 My core of my teaching work is the intersection of ethics & epistemology.
 I also teach bioethics, including classes on ethics & mental health and on death & dying.

 I teach my introductory courses historically to offer a sense of how philosophy can shape and be shaped by its context.
-I tend to work with my students from insights and developments in the history of philosophy toward pressing contemporary issues that bear on our communities and our self-understanding.
+I strive to work with my students from insights and developments in the history of philosophy toward pressing contemporary issues that bear on our communities and our self-understanding.
 I try to offer a historical component in my electives as well, depending on the focus of each particular course.

 I have a Teaching Fundamentals Certificate from the Centre for Teaching Support and Innovation at the University of Toronto, which I earned through a series of workshops on topics including pedagogy, equity and diversity in the classroom, and engaging students through writing.